-A. Applicability of Stormwater Management Standards.
+- A. Applicability of Stormwater Management Standards.

-The MS4 Stormwater Management Overlay District shall be comprised of all land depicted in the MS4 Stormwater Management Overlay District as depicted on the Official Zoning Map of the Town of Allenstown dated March 12, 2019.
+The Municipal Separate Storm Sewer System (MS4) Stormwater Management Overlay District shall be comprised of all land depicted in the MS4 Stormwater Management Overlay District as depicted on the Official Zoning Map of the Town of Allenstown dated March 12, 2019 10, 2020.
 The following stormwater standards shall apply to all land within the district boundaries.
-Redevelopment of existing developed sites shall also be subject to the standards described herein.

-- B. An applicant may request relief from the requirements of the overlay district through the Conditional Use Permit process.
+Redevelopment of existing developed sites shall also be subject to the standards described herein. - B. Relief from the requirements of the overlay district may be granted through issuance of a (CUP) issued by the Planning Board.
+An applicant may request relief from the requirements of the overlay district through the Conditional Use Permit process.
 All such requests to diverge from any requirement or standard shall be accompanied by a narrative description of and justification for the requested relief, a site plan showing the proposed standard(s) and required standard(s).
 Relief from the requirements of the overlay district may be granted through issuance of a Conditional Use Permit issued by the Planning Board. - C. A Conditional Use Permit is a decision that would permit relief from or reduction in a specific requirement or standard of the overlay district but that is otherwise generally consistent with its goals, purpose and provisions.
-The Planning Board shall have the authority to grant or deny a request for a Conditional Use Permit pursuant to the provisions of RSA 674:16 and RSA 674:21. - D. The grant or denial of a Conditional Use Permit by the Planning Board may be appealed to the Superior Court, as provided for in RSA 677:15. - E. A Conditional Use Permit, for relief from the requirements of the overlay district, may be granted by the Planning Board after proper public notice and public hearing provided the planning board finds that the applicant's request complies with standards V.A, V.B or V.C below. - 1.
+The Planning Board shall have the authority to grant or deny a request for a Conditional Use Permit pursuant to the provisions of RSA 674:16 and RSA 674:21. - D. The grant or denial of a Conditional Use Permit by the Planning Board may be appealed to the Superior Court, as provided for in RSA 677:15. - E. A Conditional Use Permit, for relief from the requirements of the overlay district, may be granted by the Planning Board after proper public notice and public hearing provided the planning board finds that the applicant's request complies with standards V.AE.1, V.BE.2 or V.CE.3 below: - 1.
 Improves a specific aspect of public health; or - 2.
 Provides an increased level of ecosystem services, environmental or natural resource protection; or - 3.
 Provides a measureable public benefit (such as increased public space, open space or public amenities).